 - Develop Reforms to Prevent Funeral and Burial Insurance Rip-offs

-With assistance from the CFA member organization, Funeral Consumers Alliance, CFA has plans examine and propose needed reforms for funeral and burial insurance.
+With assistance from the CFA member organization, Funeral Consumers Alliance, CFA has plans to examine and propose needed reforms for funeral and burial insurance.
 These small whole life insurance policies are marketed mainly to LMI households.
 In the past, African-American families, especially those in the South, have been particularly targeted by marketers of these policies.
 Funeral and burial insurance is almost always more expensive than other types of life insurance.
 Premiums paid frequently greatly exceed claims paid, and because monthly premiums rise as policyholders age, the policies are frequently terminated with inadequate surrender values because of high commissions and administrative expenses.
 Some consumers terminating policies think, or are led to think, that they are owed no refund of any premiums paid.

 Funeral and burial insurance is frequently and increasingly marketed and sold by funeral homes that add their own expense to the product.